Measles, mumps and rubella (MMR)

 - a rash

-- swollen glands behind the ear and the back of the neck
+- swollen glands around the ears and the back of the head

 Some adults also have painful joints.
 The infection is very serious in pregnancy.